nsbelfast/rac-it-up/Slides.md

 ***

-# Pitfalls
+# Downsides

+^Timers: the timing aspect seems well suited but not for precision

 Some places, ReactiveCocoa doesn't offer **huge** benefit as it requires additonal management

-For example table view cell reuse
+E.g. table view cell reuse & timers

-Or timers: the timing aspect seems well suited but not for precision
+And no Swift support... yet.

 ***